HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Gaussian_Elimination.md

 Theorem:
 </b></font>

-* If corresponding augmented matrices of two linear systems of equations are equivalent, then those two linear systems have exactly the same solutions.
+* Two linear systems have exactly the same solutions if corresponding augmented matrices of two linear systems of equations are equivalent.
-* Every matrix $A$ is equivalent to a unique matrix in RREF.
+* Every matrix is equivalent to a unique matrix in RREF.
 </div>

 <div class="alert alert-block alert-success">
 <font size="+1"><b>
-Gaussian Algorithm:
+Gaussian Algorithm: For a matrix <span class="math inline">\(A\)</span>,
 </b></font>
-<p><strong>Step 1</strong>: If the matrix consists entirely of zeros, stop.
-It is already in row-echelon form.</p>
+<p><strong>Step 1</strong>: If the matrix <span class="math inline">\(A\)</span> only consists entirely of zeros, stop.
+It is already in REF.
-<p><strong>Step 2</strong>: Otherwise, find the first column from the left containing a nonzero entry (call it <span class="math inline">\(a\)</span>), and move the row containing that entry to the top position.</p>
+<p><strong>Step 2</strong>: Otherwise, identify the first column from the left comprising a nonzero entry (let's call this entry <span class="math inline">\(a\)</span>) and move the row containing that entry to the top position.</p>
 <p><strong>Step 3</strong>: Now multiply the new top row by <span class="math inline">\(1/a\)</span> to create a leading 1 .</p>
-<p><strong>Step 4</strong>: By subtracting multiples of that row from rows below it, make each entry below the leading 1 zero.
-This completes the first row, and all further row operations are carried out on the remaining rows.</p>
+<p><strong>Step 4</strong>: By subtracting multiples of that row from rows underneath it, make each entry below the leading 1 zero.
+This completes the first row, and all additional row operations are conducted on the rest of the rows.</p>
 <p><strong>Step 5</strong>: Repeat steps 1-4 on the matrix consisting of the remaining rows.
-The process stops when either no rows remain at step 5 or the remaining rows consist entirely of zeros.</p>
+The process is carried out iteratively until either no rows remain at step 5 or the remaining rows consist entirely of zeros.</p>
 </div>

 <div class="alert alert-info" role="alert">